trumpfheller/trumpfheller.github.io/testing/bt.md

 ### 4.Command Recognition Problems:

 * Voice Commands: Failure to recognize or correctly execute voice commands.
-* Control Functions: Issues with controlling music, navigation, or other functions via Bluetooth.
+* Control Functions: Issues with controlling music, navigation, or other functions via Bluetooth. => big topic, but takes more than one paragraph